janpe/beer-tracker/README.md

 Frontend built with React.
 Bourbon Neat used for some responsive styles.

+This is my first time using both Scala and React so feel free to give me feedback on the code!

 ## Running the app

 To run the app install Play Framework through Typesafe Activator ([https://www.playframework.com/documentation/2.3.x/Installing](https://www.playframework.com/documentation/2.3.x/Installing)) and run it with the command.